jaytmiller/aws-codecommit-secret/quick_start/README.md

 ## Overview

-These instructions and scripts are not a replacement for the README, just a codification of the process and system explained there in more detail.
+These instructions and scripts are not a replacement for the root README, just a codification of the process and system explained there in detail.

 ## Prerequisites